Resources: Know Before You Go

 Please review the below tables to determine when you will receive your financial aid offer based on your cohort and program.
 Current students can view their financial aid offer in UAccess Student Center.
 Incoming students can find their financial aid offer in the Next Steps Center.

-SPRING 2024 FINANCIAL AID OFFER TIMELINE
+SUMMER 2024 FINANCIAL AID OFFER TIMELINE

 2024-2025 ACADEMIC YEAR FINANCIAL AID OFFER TIMELINE

-Fall 2024 First Year, Readmits, Transfer New Admits Beginning Spring 2024, then on a rolling basis 2-3 weeks after submitting FAFSA and time of admission
+Fall 2024 First Year, Readmits, Transfer New Admits Beginning late Spring 2024, then on a rolling basis 2-3 weeks after submitting FAFSA and time of admission

 Continuing Undergraduates Beginning late Spring/early Summer, then on a rolling basis 2-3 weeks after submitting FAFSA